beebooplena/concert-booking/README.md

 * You can also choose if the app will rebuild automatically when you do changes and push the code.
 If you will enable, click "Enable automatic Deploys".

+## Bugs
+I had a big bug when I tried to deploy to heroku.
+I tried for 7 hours , and after 7 hours we finally found the problem.
+I will thank James and Ger for their hard work.
+We found out that cloudinary had massive files with fontawesome.
+After 7 hours, after making a new cloudinary.
+Everything went fine.
+I have now had to stress inplant all my images again cross the site and readme.
+1 hour deadline left.

 ## Credits
 I would like to give my deepest thanks to Get and Shean from code institute.